nreijmersdal/gidTest/README.md

 Work in progress
 =======
 Committed an initial version, now I am going to work with it and see into what it grows.
-Be warned: In its current state gidTest is a very amateurish framework :)
+Be warned: In its current state gidTest is a very amateuristic framework :)

 License
 =======